h2ocube/atom/packages/language-babel/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/ef32qrj8iplnbqm2/branch/master?svg=true)](https://ci.appveyor.com/project/gandm/language-babel/branch/master)
 [![Build Dependencies](https://david-dm.org/gandm/language-babel.svg)](https://david-dm.org/gandm/language-babel)

 Language grammar for all versions of JavaScript including  ES2016 and ESNext,  JSX syntax as used by [Facebook React](http://facebook.github.io/react/index.html),  [Atom's etch](https://github.com/atom/etch) and others, as well as optional typed JavaScript using [Facebook flow](http://flowtype.org/).
+This package also supports highlighting of [GraphQL](https://github.com/gandm/language-babel#graphql-code-highlighting) language constructs when inside certain JavaScript template strings.
+For `.graphql` and `.gql` file support please see [language-graphql-lb](https://atom.io/packages/language-graphql-lb) .
 The colour of syntax is determined by the theme in use.

 The package also provides